vsplf/vsplf-dynamic-i18n/README.md

 }
 </pre>

-Note: You can you Translator, too.
+Note: You can use Translator, too.
 Both will return the same result.

 ### Run the supported tools
 //TODO